Learning @ ISTM

 Ep.
 14: Top Parasites in Travellers

-In this special in-person taping of the Travel Unravelled podcast recorded at the American Society of Tropical Medicine and Hygiene (ASTMH) 2025, tropical medicine specialists interview Dr. Carlos Seas, Associate Professor of Medicine at Cayetano Heredia University, and Dr. Stephen Vaughan, Clinical Associate Professor of Infectious Diseases at the University of Calgary.
-What should travellers do to minimize the risk of parasitic infection?
+In this special in-person recording from the American Society of Tropical Medicine and Hygiene (ASTMH) 2025, Dr. Carlos Seas, Professor of Medicine at Cayetano Heredia University, and Dr. Stephen Vaughan, Clinical Associate Professor of Infectious Diseases at the University of Calgary, share tips to help you minimize the risk of parasitic infection.

 Ep.
 13: Travel Health Insurance

-Travel insurance is often an afterthought in trip planning.
+Travel insurance is often an after-thought.
 Some travellers skip it altogether, while others buy it without really knowing what they’re covered for, or how it works when things go wrong.
-Travel insurance can be the key to accessing timely medical care and support.
-In this episode, we take a closer look at travel health insurance through the lens of clinicians Dr. Kamolthip Atsawawaranunt and Dr. Gareth Richards o help everyone travel smarter and safer.
+Travel insurance can be key to accessing timely medical care and support.
+We take a closer look at it with clinicians Dr. Kamolthip Atsawawaranunt and Dr. Gareth Richards.

 Ep.
 12: Travel Advice for Parents from Pediatricians